matze-dd/Tex2txt/README.md

 We ask for apology.

 ## General description<a name="description"></a>
-This is a Python script for extracting raw text from LaTeX documents, especially with focus on mathematics.
+This is a Python script for extracting raw text from LaTeX documents.
-The aim is to produce only few "false" warnings when feeding the text into a language checker, even if the text flow contains displayed equations.
+While virtually no text should be dropped by the filter, the aim is to produce only few "false" warnings when feeding the result into a language checker.
+The goal especially applies to documents containing displayed equations.
+Problems with interpunction and case sensitivity would arise, if equation environments were simply removed or replaced by fixed text.

 In some sense, the script compares to tools like OpenDetex, TeXtidote and the above-mentioned Haskell software.
 As in TeXtidote, we make an effort to track line numbers.
-Unnecessary creation of empty lines therefore can be avoided, paragraphs and sentences remain intact; see Example.md.
+Unnecessary creation of empty lines therefore can be avoided, paragraphs and sentences remain intact.
+This is demonstrated in Example.md.

 The starting section of the Python script lists macros and environments with tailored treatment.